QuiqueMartinez/NarrativeEngine/README.md

 # NarrativeEngine
-Simple tool to build and run narratives for Metroidvania games in Unity3D.
+Simple tool to build and run narratives without coding for Unity3D.